sybrew/the-seo-framework/readme.txt

 = 4.1.2 =

-In this minor update, we bring you support for PHP 8 and WordPress 5.6.
-We also resolved a few issues with sitemap support for Polylang, and improved accessibility by making the page-visibility settings dynamically cohesive with the SEO-visibility settings.
-We also...
-TODO

-TODO WP Bug found: When index.php permalinks are used, the permalinks to the attachment pages (leading from the admin interface) do not include the index.php prefix.

-TODO: Add Polylang's changes to sitemap KB article, and show examples there (e.g., alt versions, etc.).
-TODO: Add Core sitemaps integration changes to sitemap KB article.
+In this minor update, we ensure compatibility with PHP 8 and WP 5.6.
+TSF now fully integrates with WordPress Core Sitemaps, which you can configure via the SEO settings.
+If you decide to keep using TSF's optimized sitemap, you can now enjoy prerendering, DoS protection, and full Polylang integration.
+You'll also find various accessibility improvements, and we fixed [about a dozen bugs](TODO).

+TODO POT FILE!

 **For everyone:**